vinceallenvince/FloraJS/README.markdown

 * alignStrength {number} default: 0.2
 * cohesionStrength {number} default: 0.1

-In the example below, we create 20 Agents and set their target to the Walker.
+In the example below, we create 20 Agents and set their 'seekTarget' to the Walker.
 We also set 'flocking' to true to enable the flocking behavior.

         Flora.System.start(function() {
           var i, walker = new Flora.Walker();
           for (i = 0; i < 20; i += 1) {
             new Flora.Agent({
-              target: walker,
+              seekTarget: walker,
               flocking: true
             });
           }